 - Works in groups and as a class to conduct experiments and create projects.

-- Compare Textures: Collect different textures from nature such as sticks, leaves, grass, stones and bark.
-Your child can make a collage out of them or blindfold your child and ask her to use her sense of touch to figure out what it was.
+- Compare Textures: Collect different textures from nature such as sticks, leaves, grass, stones, and bark.
+Your child can make a collage out of them, or you can blindfold your child and ask her to use her sense of touch to figure out what each item is.

-- Use Your Senses: Go outside into nature and help your child take pictures, videos, draw and write about what she sees, hears, smells and touches.
-Be sure to focus on one sense at a time, for example have your child close her eyes and ask her to focus on what she hears.
-Your child can then create a poster, collage or short book of what she learned and observed.
+- Use Your Senses: Go outside into nature and help your child take pictures, record videos, and draw and write about what she sees, hears, smells, and touches.
+Be sure to focus on one sense at a time.
+For example, have your child close her eyes and ask her to focus on what she hears.
+She can then create a poster, collage, or short book of what she learned and observed.

 - Mix It Up: Let your child experiment and mix together different liquids.
 Add baking soda or baking powder.
 Have your child record her observations using text and illustrations and write down what she learned.
 Record differences and findings.

-In addition to learning about specific topics, (which vary from state to state), 2nd grade social studies focuses on helping students develop their reading, writing, research and critical thinking skills as they gain a deeper understanding of history and society and share the new knowledge they learn.
-Teachers may use texts, photographs, film, art class trips and visitors to help students learn about a specific topic through different types of media and from different perspectives.
+In addition to learning about specific topics (which vary from state to state), the 2nd grade social studies curriculum focuses on helping students develop their reading, writing, research, and critical thinking skills as they gain a deeper understanding of history and society and share the new knowledge they learn.
+Teachers may use texts, photographs, film, art, class trips, and visitors to help students learn about a specific topic through different types of media and from different perspectives.
 In 2nd grade, there is also often a strong emphasis on comparing differences between groups and appreciating these differences.

 In addition, many social studies lessons and projects integrate and overlap with other subjects such as reading, writing and math so 2nd graders continue to develop those skills as well.